HIRANO-Satoshi/price-level-calculator/luncho-typescript-fetch/README.markdown

       // get a Luncho Data for a country const lunchoData: LunchoData = await this.luncho.get_luncho_data({countryCode: 'JP'});

-      // Load or get a dict of LunchoDatas for supported countries.
+      // load and get a dict of LunchoData of all supported countries.
 Data size is about 40KB.
-      // If you show data of all countries, call this before in order to load all LunchoDatas at once,
+      // if you use data of all countries, call this before in order to load all LunchoDatas at once. await this.luncho.get_all_luncho_data();
-      // or it loads LunchoData one by one and that is very slow. await this.luncho.get_all_luncho_data();

       // calculate local currency values for all countries